+Summary of Methodology.
+Telephone interview conducted with U.S. citizens in a representative sample of U.S. households principally selected from areas with the largest numbers of land border crossers, including 2,000 interviews to be completed for likely Canadian land border crossers and 2,000 interviews completed for likely Mexican land border crossers.
+These completed interviews will include residents of “high density” areas, or those within a close proximity to land border crossings, as well as some “low density” areas, captured by taking a much smaller sample.

+Deliverables.

+Survey Questionnaire (English & Spanish)

+OMB Supporting Documents

+Data File

+Draft Report

+Final Report

+Executive Briefing

+Meetings and Briefings

+Timeframe Required.
+Four to six weeks following OMB approval for an initial data set; three months from the survey start date to complete all reporting and briefings.

+Type of Contract: Firm Fixed Price

 15. The costs will remain largely the same as in the previous LBC collection, as the surveyor plans to continue with the 7x7 call design and non-response bias survey.
 OMB required that these elements be added previously.
-The time burden per survey will also remain the same
+The time burden per survey will also remain the same.

 16. Not applicable.
 The collection of information will not be published for statistical use.
 The information collection will be used to establish an accurate estimate of U.S. citizens who plan to apply for a passport for cross-border travel (land travel between Mexico and the U.S. as well as Canada and the U.S.).

 17. The U.S. Passport Demand Study Phase II will be a voluntary telephone (verbal) interview, and the respondents will not be required to fill out any form.
 The Department will make the OMB expiration date available to respondents during the interview process.
+The Non-Responsive Bias Study will also be a voluntary telephone interview process.
+All sample members will be offered a $20 cash incentive to complete the telephone interview.
+The only other payment will be provided to individuals for their participation in the proposed focus groups.
+The focus groups will be longer, in-person, and voluntary.
+The industry standard is to offer a modest payment of $60 to $65 to cover the time of their participation in the session (1.5 hours) and to defray the costs of parking, travel, and related expenses.

 18. Not applicable.
 We are not requesting any exceptions to the certification statement identified in Item 19 "Certification for Paperwork Reduction Act Submissions," of OMB Form 83-I.